Leinster Rugby: Records against European Cup and URC opponents in the professional era (1995–present)

-Correct as of 04 March 2023.
+Correct as of 19 October 2025.

-Since the inception of the Celtic league, Leinster have dominated their Irish provincial rivals Ulster, with a 38–10 win–loss record.
-Similarly, Leinster enjoy a 34–9 win–loss ratio against western province Connacht.
-Leinster also hold a 33–17 head-to-head advantage against arch-rivals Munster, in one of the most intense derbies in world rugby.
-Of the United Rugby Championship sides, Munster have the most competitive record against Leinster; all of the league's other sides have substantial losing records against Leinster.
+Since the inception of the Celtic league, Leinster have dominated their Irish provincial rivals Ulster, with a 42–12 win–loss record.
+Similarly, Leinster enjoy a 37–9 win–loss ratio against western province Connacht.
+Leinster also hold a 37–19 head-to-head advantage against arch-rivals Munster, in one of the most intense derbies in world rugby.
+Of the United Rugby Championship sides, Munster have the most competitive record against Leinster; all of the league's other sides, excluding South African clubs, have substantial losing records against Leinster.
 The Welsh side, Celtic Warriors competed in the Celtic league during the first couple of seasons and have a winning record against Leinster of two wins and zero defeats.

-Among European teams, of those who have played at least three games against Leinster, only two enjoy a winning record.
-Stade Francais lead Leinster 3–2, while RC Toulon have a commanding 4–0 head-to-head lead.
-These are the only European clubs who have played against Leinster at least three times who have a winning record against them.
+Among European teams, of those who have played at least three games against Leinster, only RC Toulon enjoys a winning record.
+They have a commanding 4–0 head-to-head lead.

+Records against Irish Provinces (1946–present)

+Correct as of 19 October 2025.